abelperezok/DynamoDB-BaseRepository/README.md

     }
 ```

-Override **ToDynamoDb** virtual method, this method should transform an instance of the entity into a DynamoDB attribute dictionary.
-A base implementation is provided which deals with the PK, SK and GSI attributes.
+Override **ToDynamoDb** abstract method, this method should transform an instance of the entity into a DynamoDB attribute dictionary.
+The calling methods  deal with the PK, SK and GSI attributes.
 So your only responsibility is to map the actual data attributes.

 Some helper methods are provided to reduce the boilerplate code: